 - If you don’t have those operating systems, you will have to buy a license for Windows 10.

 - If you have a PC that runs Windows 8.1 or Windows 7, you will have to upgrade before you can perform clean install Windows 10 again.
 Hardware changes are ok unless you make major changes.
-In most of the cases, you should be able to activate it over the Internet (automatically) or phone.
+In most cases, you should be able to activate it over the Internet (automatically) or phone.

 - In case of motherboard changes, you might have to buy a new license.